sfbrigade/datasci-sba/specs/api_cron_flow.md

 argument to force it to restart with the first record, something like '--reset_last_attempt'.

-When the API control script is done, it should update the cache or database table to indicate the last record it has processed.
-We should store the sba_sfdo_id value since these are unique and easily processed.
+When the API control script is done, it should update the cache file or database table to indicate the last record it has processed.
+We should use the sba_sfdo_id to track the last processed record, since these are unique and easily processed.

-The API control script will need to lookup from a cache or simple database table the last successful record processed.
+The API control script will need to lookup from a cache file or simple database table the last successful record processed.
 It should skip any records <= to the last processed key.

-If --max_attempts is specified, then once the script has updated that number of records, it should update the last processed key and exit.
+If --max_attempts is specified, then once the script has updated that number of records, it should update the last processed key in the cache file or table and exit.

-Storing the last processed record in the cache may be overkill.
-It could be stored on the user's hard drive and overwritten when the script completes another iteration.
-It depends on whether we want several computers to churn through records on the same copy of the data or not.
+Storing the last processed record in a database table may be overkill.
+It could be stored in a cache file (text format) on the user's hard drive and updated when the script completes another iteration.
+Using a table would make it easier to have multiple computer updating the API flows in separate batches.

 ### Cron job